What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Method

 \subsection{Ethical Considerations}

 We carefully considered how to protect participants' privacy, given the invasive and potentially sensitive nature of our data collection.
 We implemented several mechanisms to give participants control over their data.
 First, we ensured that screenshots were only stored locally and shared with the research team only when the participant actively elected to upload them.
+All of the uploaded screenshots were then stored in a private Amazon S3~\footnote{https://docs.aws.amazon.com/s3/} bucket, which automatically applies server-side encryption~\cite{aws_s3_encryption} and can only be accessed by using the administrator credentials of the bucket owner.
 Second, participants could view all of the screenshots captured by the app and delete an entire session of screenshots at any time.
 They were also asked to review and delete any screenshots they did not want us to see when reflecting on the data and filling in daily questionnaires at the end of each day.
 Third, if a participant anticipated that they would be doing something private on their phone (such as checking their bank account), they were allowed to temporarily stop data collection and resume participating later.
-During the initial interview and before the participants explicitly consented to join the study, we were fully transparent about when and how passive screenshots would be taken during the study, and how the privacy protection mechanisms mentioned above work.
-We also explained to participants that only researchers in the team will be able to access the raw screenshot data, and that we may use the screenshots to train our own machine learning models and use OpenAI's GPT models to analyze the screenshots.
-We cited OpenAI's policy which states that they do not store image data uploaded via their API or use the data for training their model~\cite{openai2024visionguide}.
-This study was reviewed by our institutional review board (IRB) and deemed exempt.